Arithmetic functions in short intervals and the symmetric group: Historical Background and Motivation

 \section{Historical Background and Motivation}

 The purpose of this paper is to explore a connection between two well-known phenomena in number theory: that the zeros of a family of L-functions distribute like the eigenvalues of a random matrix and that the prime factors of a random integer distribute like the cycles of a random permutation.
 We use this connection to give a general yet simple description for the statistical behavior of sums of arithmetic functions over short intervals.
 The results that we ultimately prove will make use of a function field analogy: they concern arithmetic functions defined on $\mathbb{F}_q[T]$ rather than the integers and we will require that $q\rightarrow\infty$.
 We begin in this section however with a discussion of some historical conjectures and heuristics from the integers that motivate what follows.
-A statement of the most important results we prove may be found at the beginning of section \ref{sec:3} -- our main results are Theorems \ref{thm:general_var} and \ref{thm:subspace_decompose1}.
+A statement of the most important results we prove may be found at the beginning of section \ref{sec:3} -- our main results are Theorems \ref{thm:general_var} and \ref{thm:subspace_decompose1} along with Corollary \ref{cor:variance_to_minimizer}.
+Key use is made of a combinatorial variant of the explicit formula of Weil, Theorem \ref{thm:schur_in_zeros}, which may be of independent interest.

 We recall the following conjectures:

 \begin{conj} [Good-Churchhouse \cite{GoCh}] As $X\rightarrow\infty$, for $H = X^\delta$ with $\delta \in (0,1)$,

 \end{conj}